JAN 12, 2023

-Hate it or embrace it, we all eventually face certain telltale signs of aging – the wrinkles, the gradually stiffening joints, the graying hair.
-But have you ever stopped to think about the process behind all of these signs?
-And perhaps what we can do to slow the aging process down?
+Hate it or embrace it, we all eventually face certain telltale signs of aging – wrinkles, gradually stiffening joints, graying hair.
+But have you ever stopped to wonder what causes these signs in the first place?

-Cellular senescence is happening constantly in our bodies and in our skin.
+Cellular senescence is happening constantly in our bodies.
 When we’re young and healthy, senescent skin cells are quickly cleared away and replaced with new cells.
 But as we get older, more and more senescent cells accumulate.
-When these cells linger, they secrete biochemical signals that induce chronic inflammation, suppress the immune system, and and accelerate aging in neighboring cells.
-These signals can even inhibit epidermal stem cell function, decreasing your skin’s ability to regenerate.
+When these cells linger, they secrete biochemical signals that induce chronic inflammation, suppress the immune system, and accelerate aging in neighboring cells.
+These signals can even inhibit stem cell function, decreasing your tissues’ ability to regenerate.

 Sound like the perfect storm?
 It is.
-Like rotten apples that spoil the bunch, senescent cells drive neighboring cells into senescence, triggering widespread damage that can make our skin function like older skin.
-When skin acts older, it’s no surprise that it looks older too1.
+Like rotten apples that spoil the bunch, senescent cells drive neighboring cells into senescence, triggering widespread damage that can make all our tissues–even our skin–act older than they actually are.1

 02What is the purpose of cellular senescence?

 Biologically, organismal senescence was designed to prevent unhealthy, damaged cells from replicating – stopping the proliferation of cells that are no longer functioning at their best.
 Cells that have been impacted by internal triggers or environmental stressors can cause issues in the body if they replicate.
 By turning these cells off, the body prevents damage from spreading.2

 03What are the different types of cell senescence?

 There are three main types of senescence, each with their own unique causes:3

 - Replicative - This occurs when a cell has hit its maximum number of cell divisions and should no longer replicate to prevent the potential for damaged cell proliferation.
 This is the classic senescing process.